-As results tables show in 'Training Function' column, two training algorithms were employed to learn pattern-location pairs: i) Levenberg-Marquardt (LM) developed by Hagan et al.[9] and ii) Moller's Scaled Conjugate Gradient (SCG) presented in [7].
+As results tables show in 'Training Function' column, two training algorithms were employed to learn pattern-location pairs: (i) Levenberg-Marquardt (LM) developed by Hagan and Menhaj [13] and (ii) Moller's scaled conjugate gradient (SCG) presented in [23].
 In our experiments, LM algorithm achieved nearly zero training error in fewer iterations but its requirement of computational resources is prohibitive for training large networks.
-On the other hand SCG achieved comparable performance and does not require excessive computational as well as memory resources during training.
+On the other hand SCG achieved comparable performance and did not require excessive computational as well as memory resources during training.

-Topology column contains structure of respective neural network which is represented as I - H - Owhere I is input neurons, H is hidden layer neurons and O is output layer neurons.
-Epochs column shows number of training iterations that respective network took to achieve Mean Absolute Error (MAE) which is listed in last column.
-One common property that all networks in our experiments share is the choice of transfer functions which is logsigmoidal function $logsig(n) = 1/(1+e^{-n})$ at hidden layer neurons and tansigmoidal function $tansig(n) = 2/(1 + e^{-2n}) - 1$ at the output neurons.
+Topology column contains structure of respective neural network which is represented as I-H-O, where I is input neurons, H is hidden layer neurons and O is output layer neurons.
+Epochs column shows number of training iterations that respective networks took to achieve MAE which is listed in the last column.
+One common property that all networks in our experiments share is the choice of transfer functions which is logsigmoidal function logsig(n) = $1/(1 + e^{-n})$ at hidden layer neurons and tansigmoidal function tansig(n) = $2/(1 + e^{-2n}) - 1$ at the output neurons.